Helvetia, West Virginia

 Helvetia is a census-designated place (CDP) in Randolph County, West Virginia, United States.
-As of the 2010 census, its population was 59.
-According to the 2020 census, its population was 38.
-The isolated community was settled by Swiss starting in 1869, and is known today for maintaining Swiss traditions, food, and folkways.
+According to the 2020 census, its population was 38 compared to 59 at the 2010 census.
+The isolated community was settled by the Swiss starting in 1869, and is known today for retaining Swiss traditions, food, and folkways.

 History

-After the end of the Civil War, a group of Swiss and German-speaking immigrants calling themselves the Grütliverein (Grütli Society) formed in Brooklyn, New York.
+After the end of the Civil War, a group of Swiss German-speaking immigrants calling themselves the Grütliverein (Grütli Society) formed in Brooklyn, New York.
 The members agreed that they would all emigrate to another section of the country together when the time was right.

-A member of the society named Isler surveyed large swaths of the eastern West Virginia mountains for a Washington-based firm, and reported back to the society on the richness of the country.
-A committee of six men was assembled, and left Brooklyn by rail on October 15, 1869.
-They arrived at Clarksburg and began the difficult work of traveling by foot over the mountains.
+A member of the society named Isler surveyed large swaths of the eastern West Virginia mountains for a Washington-based firm and reported back to the society on the richness of the country.
+A six-man committee was assembled and left Brooklyn by rail on October 15, 1869.
+They arrived at Clarksburg on October 20th and traveled by foot over the mountains.

 They reached a plot that was on offer for sale on October 20, and were disappointed by the extreme thickness of the wilderness in this lightly settled and rugged country.
 The land was very reasonably priced, though, and they had offers of other assistance from the land agents in Clarksburg if they would encourage further settlement in the area.
-After hearing the report of this exploration, the society members all decided they would go to West Virginia.
+After hearing the report of this exploration, the society members decided to go to West Virginia.

-Because of the low cost of the land, all of the settlers were able to buy their own tracts, ranging from a small house lot to hundreds of acres.
-An area of 100 acre was set aside at the center of the community and laid off into lots, which were sold to skilled tradesmen as an incentive.
+The settlers were able to buy their own tracts of land because of its low cost.
+An area of 100 acre was set aside at the center of the community and split into lots, which were sold to skilled tradesmen as an incentive.